peterpisarz/RaspberryPiProjects/README.md

 These projects originated from a course offered by 42Electronics.

-While much of the setup is identical, I have made significant indepenedent changes adding to their complexity and user experience.
+While much of the setup is identical, I have made significant independent changes adding to their complexity and user experience.

 2 sample projects are provided in this Repository: